How does customer lifetime value work?

 Voyado calculates the customer lifetime value by estimating how much time a customer has left as an active member.
-The estimated income in revenue during this time is multiplied with a fixed margin and capital cost (for future years as active customer) in order to give you an estimate on the potential profit left within the remaining member lifetime.
+The estimated income in revenue during this time is multiplied by a fixed margin and capital cost (for future years as an active customer).
+This is done in order to give you an estimate of the potential profit left within the remaining member lifetime.

-This is a valuable metric used to measure the estimated future financial value of each customer and can be included in loyalty program strategy, for example when building automations and creating segments.
+This is a valuable metric used to measure the estimated future financial value of each customer and can be included in the loyalty program strategy.
+For example when building automation and creating segments.

 Use the CLV to prioritize your activities